Steps to Legally Remove Squatters in Texas

 Strategies to Challenge Adverse Possession Claims

-- Asserting Property Owner Rights: To challenge an adverse possession claim, gather evidence disputing the squatter’s claim.
-This can include proof of ownership and actions taken to reclaim your property.
+- Asserting Property Owner Rights: To dispute an adverse possession claim, gather evidence controverting the squatter’s claim, such as proof of ownership and attempts executed to gain back control of the property.

 Effective Strategies to Protect Your Property in Texas